ift-gftc/opentraceability/README.md

 }
 ```

-# GDST Extension
+# Global Dialogue on Seafood Traceability (GDST)
-The OpenTraceability libraries have been extended to support the CTE/KDE matrix from GDST.
+Model extensions as well as a GDST Master Data Resolver have been added to the OpenTraceability libraries to support the CTE/KDE matrix from GDST.

 This includes the following model extensions:

 > These examples are for Java, but will apply for the other libraries as well.